 The Roman Theatre in Amman is just one of many remnants left behind by what was once an infallible Empire that changed the course of history in no uncertain terms.
+Because of its popularity and central location, you will find this site featured in several of our Egypt and Jordan tours.

 Jordan, as a country, has so much to offer an adventure-seeking tourist.
 Whether you want to explore its untamed deserts; visit amazing historical places, or delve into its biblical past, you won’t be disappointed.